Boxes are a handy item to have on hand.

-The Amaryllis.
-I used to buy one of these every year at Christmas.
-My daughter doesn’t remember having these.
-This was when she was a toddler, and we had a butt ton of money.
+I used to buy an Amaryllis every year at Christmas.
+My daughter doesn’t remember, because she was a toddler.

 I spotted a box with the Amaryllis bulb, and pot, sitting on the clearance end cap.
 With it being January, it was drastically reduced in price, so I brought it home to show her.